jdrew1303/ocrservice/README.md

 ocrservice variables
 ```

-The service reads that variables from /etc/sysconfig/myservicename
+The *systemd* service reads that variables from /etc/sysconfig/myservicename.
+The init.d script keeps that variables inside.